Effective field theory for dissipative photons from higher-form symmetries: Effective field theory for photons from higher-form symmetries

 We next comment on the terms $\bm e \cdot \dot{\bm B}$ and $\bm b \cdot \dot{\bm E}$.
 These two terms are in fact interchangeable via integration by parts.
 Each of them is separately invariant under the dynamical KMS symmetry.
 In the Lagrangian~\eqref{Lagrangian}, we choose the specific combination $\mu^{-1}\gamma (\bm e \cdot \dot{\bm B} - \bm b \cdot \dot{\bm E})$, so that the resulting entropy current takes a simpler form, as discussed in section~\ref{sec:entropy}.

 Finally, let us comment on the relation to previous works.
 Ref.~\cite{Vardhan:2024qdi} studied Schwinger--Keldysh effective field theories for a $1$-form symmetry, focusing primarily on the unbroken phase.
-The dissipative term appearing in eq.~\eqref{Lagrangian} is absent in their construction.
+The dissipative term appearing in eq.~\eqref{Lagrangian} is absent in their construction for the broken phase.
 Ref.~\cite{Salcedo:2024nex} also investigated Schwinger--Keldysh effective field theories for photons in the linear regime.
 Their Lagrangian, however, does not generically respect the $1$-form symmetry and includes gapped excitations.
 The dissipative terms in eq.~\eqref{Lagrangian} have not appeared explicitly in their formulation.
+Ref.~\cite{christodoulidis} also constructed an EFT for the dynamics of electromagnetic fields within the Schwinger--Keldysh formalism.
+They considered conducting media with Ohmic dissipation, in which the 1-form symmetry is explicitly broken, whereas in insulating media the symmetry is exactly preserved.
 A recent work~\cite{Kaplanek:2025moq} analyzed Schwinger--Keldysh effective theories for photons from a top-down perspective, deriving the corresponding influence functional from a microscopic description.
 In particular, it was shown that the doubled BRST structure arises even if only a diagonal BRST symmetry is initially imposed.
-We also provide a detailed discussion of the entropy current for dissipative photons in section~\ref{sec:entropy} and of electromagnetic duality in section~\ref{sec:duality}, which are not addressed in these works.
+Another distinctive features of our paper is that we also provide a detailed discussion of the entropy current for dissipative photons in section~\ref{sec:entropy} and of electromagnetic duality in section~\ref{sec:duality}, which are not addressed in these works.